mr5z/ExLang/README.md

 `def` is used for all instantiation.
 The compiler infers type from context.

 ```
-// Immutable variable, type inferred as a Numeric variant, initial value 0
+// Local variable, type inferred as a Numeric variant, initial value 0, immutable by default
 def x = 0;
 ```